neondatabase/website/content/docs/guides/wundergraph.md

 This section describes how to configure the frontend application.

-1. In your local project, navigate to the `pages` directory and open the `index` file.
+1. In your local project, navigate to the `pages` directory and open the `index.tsx` file.
-2. In the index file, make the following three changes or replace the existing code with the code shown below:
+2. In the `index.tsx` file, make the following three changes or replace the existing code with the code shown below:

-	- Get the data from the `Users` endpoint using the `UseQuery` hook.
+	- Retrieve the data from the `Users` endpoint using the `UseQuery` hook.
 	- On line 62, update the copy to read: "This is the result of your **Users** Query".
 	- On line 66, pass the `users` variable through to the frontend.